WHAT ARE YOUR OPERATING HOURS?

 The Vintage Talking Tram Tour takes 1 hour to complete if you stay on board and don't hop off at any of the stops.

 HOW LONG IS MY TICKET VALID FOR?

-Tickets are valid for two consecutive days.
+You can purchase a one day or a two day Vintage Talking Tram ticket.
 Hop-on and hop-off as often as you like to explore the many attractions, parks, shopping and dining facilities that Bendigo has to offer.
 We highly recommend including Central Deborah Gold Mine and the Bendigo Joss House Temple in your Talking Tram itinerary.